-Intake For Ducklings
+Intake Recommendations For Ducklings

 When a new duckling finds their way to your sanctuary, it’s critical to follow appropriate intake and quarantine guidelines in order to protect your new resident and the existing flock.
-The A young duck should receive all location and age-appropriate vaccinations (be sure to talk to your veterinarian about which vaccines, if any, are appropriate for your duck residents), and they should be evaluated for any health issues.
-If they are with their mother, you should not separate the two unless absolutely necessary, such as if one of them has a communicable illness or needs extra space to recover from a health issue.
+Upon intake, the duckling should be evaluated for signs of health issues, and any issues should be discussed with your veterinarian.
+If your duckUnless explicitly mentioned, we are referring to domesticated duck breeds, not wild ducks, who may have unique needs not covered by this resource. residents are vaccinated against certain diseases, be sure to coordinate the administration of these vaccinations to the duckling in consultation with your veterinarian.
+If the duckling is with their mother, you should not separate the two unless absolutely necessary, such as if one of them has a communicable illness or needs extra space to recover from a health issue.

-Nutrition For Ducklings
+Nutrition Recommendations For Ducklings

-As ducklings have no teeth, they will need duckling-appropriate insoluble grit to help them break down any food other than their starter food, though if they have regular time outside, they should be able to get enough grit on their own.
+As ducklings have no teeth, they will need duckling-appropriate insoluble gritSmall stones or sand swallowed by birds to help them digest food. to help them break down any food other than their starter food, though if they have regular time outside, they should be able to get enough grit on their own.
 DO NOT offer grit that contains oyster shell or additional forms of calcium as too much calcium can result in health issues for ducklings.

-Water For Ducklings
+Water Recommendations For Ducklings

 Heat Sources For Ducklings

 Many online sources will recommend the use of a heat lamp, but you must be aware that these come with serious risk.
 Not only are heat lamps a fire risk, some glass bulb heat lamps are coated with substances containing polytetrafluoroethylene (PTFE).
 At high temperatures, these bulbs can put out highly toxic fumes, resulting in Polytetrafluoroethylene Toxicosis (also known as Teflon Flu and Polymer Fume Fever).
 PTFE coated bulbs (and any other items containing PTFE or Teflon) should never be used around birds.
-Ceramic bulb heat lamps are a safer option, but be sure they are set up OUTSIDE of the housing and at least 18 inches away from any flammable materials to prevent burns and fires.
+Ceramic bulb heat lamps are a safer option, but be sure they are secured so that residents cannot come into direct contact with them, and keep them at least 18 inches away from any flammable materials to prevent burns and fires.
 Place them at one end of their living space so ducklings can adjust where they’d like to be in proximity to the heat.
 An even safer alternative heat source is a radiant heater like the EcoGlo from Brinsea.
 You adjust the height each week until the ducklings’ feathers have come in.

 Additionally, you will need to take care not to overheat ducklings in warmer weather.
 If you live in a warmer climate and have a draft-free living space for the ducklings, they may not require a heat source.
-A regular light bulb may provide enough warmth for any young ducklings in this situation.
+A regular light bulb may provide enough warmth for ducklings in this situation.
 Observe the ducklings’ behavior.
 If they are too cold, they will crowd and huddle near the heat source.
-If they are too hot, they will attempt to spread out along the edges, away from the heat.
-Start off at 90 degrees Fahrenheit for newly hatched ducklings and decrease temperature 5 degrees over each week until their feathers come in or until you reach the ambient temperature of the space they are housed in.
+If they are too hot, they will attempt to spread out along the edges, away from the heat, or the ducklings may stand with their wings hanging out.

 Social Considerations For Ducklings